Free. Personalized. Adapts to your life.

 Source: Established heat performance models

-Every algorithm in this app traces back to published research, peer-reviewed studies, or established coaching methodology.
+Every algorithm traces back to published research, peer-reviewed studies, or established coaching methodology.
+No influencer advice.
+No forum wisdom.

-The app quietly tracks meaningful data in the background — not to grade you, but to celebrate how far you've come.
+Quietly, in the background.
+Not to grade you — to celebrate how far you've come.

 Import your running history so your plan starts from where you actually are.
 Sync your plan to where your life already lives.